132nd-vWing/OPEH-Brief/README.md

 ## AIRFIELD INFORMATION

 ### Land based aircraft
-Land based CJTF assets can stage at RAMAT DAVID and ROSH-PINA airfields DCS ground charts are in use
+Land based CJTF assets can stage at RAMAT DAVID and ROSH-PINA airfields <br>
+DCS ground charts are in use

 ### Carrier based aircraft